 Ordinary - “An ordinary expense is one that is common and accepted in your industry.”

 Hectic can help you keep track of each of your expenses throughout the year so you don't have to scramble to collect them all when it is tax time.
 Read more about claiming business tax deductions in chapter 3 of our tax guide.

 How to add an expense

 Find Hectic's full suite of accounting features under "Accounting" in the left panel.
 Click on the "Expenses" tab to view and add expenses.
-Choose "New expense" in the upper right corner.
-You can also quickly add an expense from the top of homebase using the expense icon.
+Click the blue + in the upper right to add a single expense or an automatically recurring expense.

 Add your amount and detailed description for yourself (and your tax consultant).
 All details will be included in your downloaded profit and loss report.
 Use the dropdown to select the appropriate category and vendor (if applicable.)